jwaldrip/tug/README.md

 ##### Aliasing ENV vars

-If your application expects env vars to be named differently, alias them in your Tugfile command:
+If your application expects env vars to be named differently, alias them in your `Tugfile`:

     web: env DATABASE_HOST=$POSTGRES_PORT_5432_ADDR bin/web